thelukester92/nnlib/README.md

 [![codecov](https://codecov.io/gh/thelukester92/nnlib/branch/master/graph/badge.svg)](https://codecov.io/gh/thelukester92/nnlib)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-nnlib is an all-header library for building, training, and using neural networks.
+nnlib is an C++ library for building, training, and using neural networks.
-It is designed to be both easy-to-use and efficient, using BLAS to accelerate math calculations. nnlib has no dependencies, but is compatible with OpenBLAS (Linux) or the Accelerate framework (OS X).
+It can be used header-only for flexibility or precompiled for rapid development. nnlib is compatible with the [Accelerate framework](https://developer.apple.com/documentation/accelerate) and [OpenBLAS](https://github.com/xianyi/openblas) for accelerating matrix and vector operations, but can also be used without any dependencies.

 This library is stable, tested, and used in a number of private projects.
 Feel free to use it in your own projects, submit issues, or fork it and play with it yourself!